The Walker Bay Orchid Society was formed in 1994

-After a successful display of their plants at a Hobbies Fair held in the Sandbaai Hall, the feedback they received gave birth to the Walker Bay Orchid Society .
+After a successful display by a group of growers, who had a passion for Orchids plants, at a Hobbies Fair held in the Sandbaai Hall, the feedback they received gave birth to the Walker Bay Orchid Society.
 The emblem they chose for the Society was the local indigenous orchid known as the Spider Orchid (bartholina etheliae).

 At these monthly meetings the plant table display has one surprised at the sheer variety of orchids grown, from vivid-hued cattleyas with glorious scents to the tiniest indigenous orchids.
 Every member whether a grower with a large shade house or one with a tiny courtyard are passionate about his or her plants bringing their contribution to the Society.